AlreadyBored/basic-js/README.md

 ---

 #### Notes
 1. We recommend you to use nodejs of version 10 or lower.
-If you using any of features that does not supported by node v10, score won't be submitted.
+If you use any of features, that does not supported by node v10, score won't be submitted.
-2. Please be sure that each of your test in limit of 30sec.
+2. Please, be sure that each of your tests is limited to 30 sec.

 ---